Eclipse-Laboratories-Inc/celestia-zk-da-challenge/crates/apps/README.md

           [env: BEACON_API_URL=]

-      --counter-address <COUNTER_ADDRESS>
+      --verifier-address <VERIFIER_ADDRESS>
-          Address of the Counter verifier contract
+          Address of the DA fraud proof verifier contract

-      --token-contract <TOKEN_CONTRACT>
-          Address of the ERC20 token contract

-      --account <ACCOUNT>
-          Address to query the token balance of
+      --index-blob <INDEX_BLOB>
+          Sequence of spans pointing to the index blob

+      --challenged-blob <CHALLENGED_BLOB>
+          Sequence of spans pointing to the missing blob

   -h, --help
           Print help (see a summary with '-h')
 ```

 [publisher]: ./src/bin/publisher.rs
-[Counter]: ../contracts/src/Counter.sol